ArtRodriguez/OrenesChallenge/README.md

 ## VehicleService
 Backend service with Domain-Driven Design architecture.
 ### VehicleService.API
 Main project of the component.
 WebAPI project that exposes endpoints to manage Vehicle and Orders.
 It uses a mediator pattern (MediatR implementation) to communicate the request to the application layer.
-Every use case is managed by a command handler or a query at application level.
+Every use case is managed by a command handler or a query .
 It implements a CQRS pattern to separate the model for insert/update/delete information from the model to read information.

 The Insert/Update/Delete model is implemented using commands and command handlers.
 These handlers communicate with Domain layer using the repository implementations at infrastructure level

 The read model is implemented using the Dapper ORM to improve the performance of the queries.
+>Note: Unlike the Microsoft reference for a DDD architecture, in this solution the queries are implemented at infrastructure level.
+This way the API layer is not coupled to the underlying database technology.

 Also at application level, it is implemented the domain event handlers, so that every time a domain entity raises a domain event, the application layer can handle it, for example, to communicate to external systems.